learnk8s/learnk8s.io/src/troubleshooting/content.md

 apiVersion: v1
 kind: Service
 metadata:
-  name: app
+  name: my-service
 spec:
   ports:
   - port: 80
     targetPort: 8080
   selector:
-    name: app
+    any-name: my-app
 ```

 _What about the `track: canary` label at the top of the Deployment?_

 _Should that match too?_

-That labels belong to the deployment, and it's not used by the Service's selector to route traffic.
+That label belong to the deployment, and it's not used by the Service's selector to route traffic.

 In other words, you can safely remove it or assign it a different value.